 The upcoming edition of the Amsterdam International Water Week (AIWW) includes an extensive program for students and young professionals, organized by and for young water professionals!
-The event takes place from 3 to 6 November in Amsterdam and is THE place to be if you are interested in water.
+The event takes place from 29 October to 3 November in Amsterdam and is THE place to be if you are interested in water.
 You, as Young Water Professionals (YWPs) can participate in various conferences, workshops, events and challenges.

 The events offer you the opportunity to gain new insights, exchange knowledge with fellow professionals in an international environment, extend your network and make new friends.
 Since the program is integrated with the regular IWW program, professionals of all ages have the oppertunity to meet you and hear from you what you think is important.
 This offers you a great chance to voice your ideas on an international platform.

 Click here to visit the website of the AIWW